 And If a Wildfire Is Near You?

-Let’s hope it never happens, but if it does you need to take proper action to protect yourself and your hiking companions.
-Outside Magazine has good, detailed advice here.
+Let’s hope it never happens, but if it does you need to take proper action to protect yourself and your hiking companions See my post on how hikers can survive a wildfire.

 Share Your Sources!

 Are there other good sources of information on smoke and air quality that I missed?
-Let us know in the comments!
+Let me know in the comments!